Kuhn poker: Optimal strategy

 The game has a mixed-strategy Nash equilibrium; when both players play equilibrium strategies, the first player should expect to lose at a rate of −1/18 per hand (as the game is zero-sum, the second player should expect to win at a rate of +1/18).
 There is no pure-strategy equilibrium.

 Kuhn demonstrated there are infinitely many equilibrium strategies for the first player, forming a continuum governed by a single parameter.
-In one possible formulation, player one freely chooses the probability $\alpha \isin [0, 1/3]$ with which he will bet when having a Jack (otherwise he checks; if the other player bets, he should always fold).
-When having a King, he should bet with the probability of $3\alpha$ (otherwise he checks; if the other player bets, he should always call).
-He should always check when having a Queen, and if the other player bets after this check, he should call with the probability of $\alpha + 1/3$.
+In one possible formulation, player one freely chooses the probability $\alpha \isin [0, 1/3]$ with which they will bet when having a Jack (otherwise they check; if the other player bets, they should always fold).
+When having a King, they should bet with the probability of $3\alpha$ (otherwise they check; if the other player bets, they should always call).
+They should always check when having a Queen, and if the other player bets after this check, they should call with the probability of $\alpha + 1/3$.

 The second player has a single equilibrium strategy: Always betting or calling when having a King; when having a Queen, checking if possible, otherwise calling with the probability of 1/3; when having a Jack, never calling and betting with the probability of 1/3.